Gaussian Whittle-Mat\'ern fields on metric graphs: Sample path regularity

-\begin{Remark} It is noteworthy that in both Theorems \ref{regularity1} and \ref{thm:weakregularity}, we can only establish continuity of the derivatives of even order.
-The reason is that the odd order derivatives satisfy the boundary condition $\sum_{e\in\mathcal{E}_v} \partial_e^{2k+1} f(v) = 0$, where $\partial_e^{2k+1}f$ is the directional derivative of $\partial^{2k}f$.
+It is noteworthy that in Theorem \ref{regularity1} and \ref{thm:weakregularity}, we can only establish continuity of the even-order derivatives.
+The reason is that the odd-order derivatives satisfy the vertex condition ${\sum_{e\in\mathcal{E}_v} \partial_e^{2k+1} f(v) = 0}$, where $\partial_e^{2k+1}f$ is the directional derivative of $\partial^{2k}f$.
 This condition does not ensure continuity of $\partial^{2k+1} f$.
 Another problem is that in order to define continuity of $\partial^{2k+1}f$, one needs to fix, beforehand, a direction for each edge, as these derivatives are direction-dependent, which shows that there is no natural way of defining continuity of such functions.
-On the other hand, the even order derivatives are direction-free, so the continuity of them is well-defined.
+On the other hand, the even-order derivatives are direction-free, so their continuity is well-defined.
 In Section~\ref{sec:mean-square}, we investigate the differentiability of the fields further by connecting the weak derivatives with $L_2(\Omega)$ derivatives.